SpikeInterface/spikeinterface/doc/modules/curation.rst

 The extra keyword ``recursive`` specifies that for each presets/sequences of steps, merges are performed until no further merges are possible.
 The ``job_kwargs`` are the parameters for the parallelization.
+**Be careful that the merges can not be reverted, so be sure to not erase your analyzer and create a new variable**

 Manual curation